 Sometimes you want to get a little creative with your affiliate links.
-This post may give you an idea of how to use WooCommerce and your external / affiliate links option in new ways.
+This post may give you an idea of how to use your external and affiliate links option in new ways.

 Using the Product Retailers Extension